Vinyl Plank Flooring Cost: LVP Installation & Material Prices (2026)

 What wear layer thickness do I need for LVP?

-Residential light traffic areas can use 6-mil wear layers.
-Main living areas and kitchens need 12-mil minimum.
-High-traffic areas and households with large dogs need 20-mil or thicker.
-Commercial applications require 28-mil or higher.
-Per the Resilient Floor Covering Institute (RFCI), wear layer thickness is the single most important specification for long-term performance.
-Do not buy anything under 12-mil for a full home installation.
+Residential light traffic areas can use 6-mil wear layers, but main living areas and kitchens should use 12-mil minimum.
+High-traffic areas and households with large dogs should step up to 20-mil or thicker.
+Commercial applications often use 28-mil or higher.
+Do not buy anything under 12-mil for a full home installation unless the space is low-traffic and short-term.

 Is LVP cheaper than hardwood or laminate?